Bowling Iron Works: History

 thus reducing the height of the machine.

 These were designed by John Charles Pearce, who took out a patent for his steam hammer design several years before James Nasmyth's patent expired.

 On 14 November 1848 a new partnership was created with the name of Bowling Iron Co., confirmed by act of parliament in August 1849.

 The company was incorporated and registered in 1870.

-A female worker demonstrates an elevating device for barrels at the Bowling Iron Works, Bradford, in November 1918.
+A worker demonstrating a barrel elevator at the Bowling Iron Works, November 1918.